-The manatee’s teeth are called “marching molars” because they are replaced throughout the animal’s lifetime as they wear down from the abrasive diet.
+The manatee’s teeth are called “marching molars” because they are replaced throughout life, as they wear down from the abrasive diet.
 New molars form at the rear of the jaw and slowly move forward, replacing the older, worn teeth in front.

-What'cha Doin'?
+What'cha doin'?
 As a large-bodied herbivore, the manatee must feed for almost half the day.
 These mammals often swim alone or in pairs—with no territory or mate to defend, and plant matter mostly plentiful, they do not need a leader.
-If a group of these animals is spotted, it could be a mating herd made up of optimistic males or a casual meeting of individuals “sharing a warm area that has a large food supply,” explains Live Science.
-A group of manatees is called an aggregation.
+If your spot a group of manatees, it could be a mating herd made up of optimistic males, or a casual meeting of individuals “sharing a warm area that has a large food supply,” explains Live Science.

-Look Out!
+Look out!
 Crocodiles, alligators, and sharks may take young or weak manatees—their potential predators depend on where they live.
-But as healthy adults, this large, lumbering animal has no natural predators in the wild, although human activities including boating, hunting, and pollution have impacted all three species of manatee.
+But as healthy adults, this large, lumbering marine mammal has no natural predators, although human activities including boating, hunting, and pollution have impacted all three species of manatee.
 For instance, about half the deaths of West Indian manatees are due to boat collisions.
 Being highly buoyant and slow swimming in warm waters makes them vulnerable to human activities.
 They also get caught in fishing nets in the Amazon and West Africa.
 They are hunted for their meat in West Africa.

-Red Tide.
-In 2013, deaths of Florida manatees (West Indian) reached a record high with 829 animals perishing, including 126 calves.
+Red tide.
+In 2013, deaths of Florida manatees (West Indian) reached a record high: 829 individuals, including 126 calves.
 It was more than double the deaths from the previous year and represented a 17 percent loss of the population.
 It was largely due to an uptick in toxic red tide events, which are exacerbated by “nutrient loading” pollution (agricultural runoff and human waste) and rising water temperatures.
 While toxins in red tide algae are always present in the Gulf of Mexico, when there’s a bloom, fatal amounts of the algae containing a nerve poison called brevetoxin may be attached to the food manatees eat and floating in the air they breathe, causing paralysis, which can lead to suffocation.

 Status.
-IUCN lists all three manatee species as Vulnerable and decreasing in numbers.
+The International Union for Conservation of Nature (IUCN) Red List of Threatened Species lists all three manatee species as Vulnerable and decreasing in numbers.